morristech/coinbase-android/README.md

 To build the Android app in Eclipse:

+1.  `git clone git@github.com:coinbase/coinbase-android.git'
-1. Go to File > Import... > Android > Existing Code into Android Workspace
+2. Open [Eclipse](http://developer.android.com/sdk/index.html) and go to File > Import... > Android > Existing Code into Android Workspace
-2. For root directory, choose the directory you downloaded the code into
+3. Choose the root directory of the cloned project
-3. Check the projects coinbase-android, library-actionbarsherlock, library-slidingmenu and deselect all others
+4. Deselect all projects and only add: coinbase-android, library-actionbarsherlock, library-slidingmenu
-4. Build!
+5. Go to Window > Android SDK Manager and check the box to install "Google APIs" under Android 4.2.2 (this is needed for SlidingMenu)
+5. The project should now build!